BizTalk 2009 64 bits Adapters – WCF SAP Adapter – Troubleshooting Installation Issues – Missing sapBinding

 A 64-bit platform has two machine.config files, one used by the 32-bit applications and the other used by the 64-bit applications.
 So, when you install the 64-bit version of the BizTalk Adapter Pack, the setup wizard registers the bindings in the 64-bit version of the machine.config file.

-However, Visual Studio runs as a 32-bit process and hence when you launch the Consume Adapter Service Add-in from Visual Studio, the plug-in checks for the bindings in the 32-bit version of the machine.config file and fails giving an error.
+However, Visual Studio runs as a 32-bit process, and hence when you launch the Consume Adapter Service Add-in from Visual Studio, the plug-in checks for the bindings in the 32-bit version of the machine.config file and fails, giving an error.

-Like Visual Studio, BizTalk Admin Console runs as a 32-bit process as well which explains why the Adapter is not visible inside the console, it checks for the bindings in the 32-bit version of the machine.config.
+Like Visual Studio, BizTalk Admin Console runs as a 32-bit process as well, which explains why the Adapter is not visible inside the console.
+It checks for the bindings in the 32-bit version of the machine.config.

 Solution